 7. Go to Bed at the Same Time

 We are creatures of habit and our bodies like routine.
-To feel the most rested try to go to bed at the same time every night.
+To feel rested try to go to bed at the same time every night.
 While this isn't always possible with weekend routines differing from the weekday, try to keep your routine as regular as possible and aim for at least 7 hours of sleep per night, ideally 8 or 9.

 8. Cut Caffeine by the Afternoon